drduh/macOS-Security-and-Privacy-Guide/README.md

 You can even replace all ad images with pictures of kittens by running a local web server.

-I recommend logging all privoxy requests so you can be inspired to write custom rules.
+Consider logging all privoxy requests so you can be inspired to write custom rules.

 ## Web browsing
 The web browser is poses the largest security and privacy risk, as its fundamental job is to download and execute untrusted code from the Internet.

-I recommend using **Google Chrome** for most of your browsing.
+Use **Google Chrome** for most of your browsing.
 It offers [separate profiles](https://www.chromium.org/user-experience/multi-profiles), [good sandboxing](https://www.chromium.org/developers/design-documents/sandbox) and [frequent updates](http://googlechromereleases.blogspot.com/) (including Flash, although you should disable it - see below).

 If you don't want to use Chrome, **Firefox** is an excellent browser as well.
+Or simply use both.
 See discussion in [issue #2](https://github.com/drduh/OS-X-Yosemite-Security-and-Privacy-Guide/issues/2).

-I recommend creating at least three profiles, one for browsing **trusted** web sites (email, banking), another for **untrusted** (link aggregators, news sites), and a third for a completely **cookie-less** and **script-less** experience.
+Create at least three profiles, one for browsing **trusted** web sites (email, banking), another for **untrusted** (link aggregators, news sites), and a third for a completely **cookie-less** and **script-less** experience.

 * One profile **without cookies or Javascript** (turned off in `chrome://settings/content`) which should be the **preferred** profile to visiting new web sites.
 However, many pages will not load at all without Javascript enabled.